Jethant/multi-client-soc-operations-framework/incident-closure-library/case-studies/Blocked-malicious-archive-on-multiple-endpoints.md

 ## Lessons learned

 - Record recommended actions separately from actions confirmed as completed.
-- Validate unfamiliar unsigned files with the client point of contact before treating the file verdict as a confirmed malicious finding.
+- Validate unfamiliar unsigned files with the client point of contact before treating the file verdict as a confirmed malicious finding (If the file looks potentially valid).
 - Treat correlated events as separate leads until the evidence establishes that they belong to the same attack chain.